thunlp/LegalPLMs/ReadMe.md

 ### Introduction
 This repository provides the source code and checkpoints of the paper "Lawformer: A Pre-trained Language Model for Chinese Legal Long Documents".
 You can download the checkpoint of Lawformer from the [huggingface model hub](https://huggingface.co/xcjthu/Lawformer) or from [here](https://data.thunlp.org/legal/Lawformer.zip).
 Besides, the checkpoint of our baseline model, Legal RoBERTa, can be downloaded from [here](https://data.thunlp.org/legal/LegalRoBERTa.zip).

+The new judgement prediction dataset, CAIL-Long, can be downloaded from [here](https://data.thunlp.org/legal/CAIL-Long.tar.gz).

 ### Installation
 ```
 pip install -r requirements.txt